koty/onsenui-vue-router-pwa/README.md

 # Onsen UI + Vue + Vue Router + Axios PWA Starter Project

+***
+This project is forked from https://github.com/superpikar/onsenui-vue-router-pwa, and is for verification of router-view and tabbar.
+It looks like tab transition animation is disabled...
+***

 ## Information
 Please read carefully before use this project starter